chebread/colvier/README.md

 # colvier
-This is RGB and Hash color checker.
+This is RGB and Hash color checker for Front-end developer.

 ## Website link
 [colvier](https://colvier.vercel.app)